 The white mushroom has an unmatched ability to blend into dishes or stand out as the star ingredient.
 We see it on both simple and exotic dishes.
 But white mushroom flavor automatically increases, becoming more rich, savory and intense when cooked.
 That makes it a priority ingredient with a long list of culinary uses.
 Try white mushrooms raw in salads, sautéed or roasted in pasta, on pizza, and as an ingredient in any main dish, from vegan to surf and turf.

 These are just some of our favorite and most popular white button mushroom recipes.

-The wide range of innovative culinary applications is endless.
-Those are reasons why the white mushroom remains a go-to food resource in restaurants ranging from fast-causal to fine dining, and home-cooked meals.
+The wide range of innovative culinary applications are endless which is why the white mushroom remains a go-to food resource in restaurants ranging from fast-causal to fine dining, or home-cooked meals.

 Whole White Mushrooms